jdeathe/centos-ssh/README.md

 ### Connect to the running container using SSH

+#### PasswordAuthentication disabled (default)

+*NOTE:* This documents the process of connecting with a known private key which is insecure but the default.
+It is recommended that an alternative private/public key pair is created and used in place of the default value if running a container outside of a local test environment.

-If you have not already got one, create the .ssh directory in your home directory with the permissions required by SSH.
+Create the .ssh directory in your home directory with the permissions required by SSH.

 ```
 $ mkdir -pm 700 ~/.ssh
 ```

-Get the [Vagrant](http://www.vagrantup.com/) insecure public key using curl (you could also use wget if you have that installed).
+Get the [Vagrant](http://www.vagrantup.com/) insecure public key using curl.

 ```
 $ curl -LsSO https://raw.githubusercontent.com/mitchellh/vagrant/master/keys/vagrant && \